 The TEFL course is located in the historic district, right next door to one of the oldest language institutes in the country (where you’ll do your teaching practicum, by the way), and within walking distance to some of the best restaurants and bakeries.
 You’ll get a quality introduction to what it’s like to live in Mexico, and then you can decide to stay or go.

 It’s a big country, with jobs in every corner!

 One of the beautiful perks of the TEFL course in Mexico is that it comes with guaranteed job placement…anywhere in Mexico!
 You can choose your top 5 favorite locations, and the placement team will do their best to find you a job in one of those.
 Mexico is huge, and you’ll surely find a location and a climate that suits you.

-See how Cambodia compares to 59 other popular countries with our free Country Comparison Chart!
+See how Mexico compares to 59 other popular countries with our free Country Comparison Chart!

 Compare salaries, cost of living, benefits, contract length and more for 60 of the most popular countries to teach English abroad.

 I’ve never met a more welcoming, friendly and open people in all of my travels than I have in Mexico.
 They welcome foreigners from all over the world without judgment and within no time you’ll be invited into their homes, or to their hometowns for a fiesta or to the bar for a night of beer and tequila.
 You’ll make friends for a lifetime, and gain a truly unique insider experience into their culture and traditions.